Leukaemia in children

 Living with childhood leukaemia

 Caring for a child with leukaemia can be very challenging and stressful.
-Many support services exist to help families, including Cancer Councils in each state and territory (Phone 1311 20), and the Leukaemia Foundation.
+Many support services exist to help families, including Cancer Councils in each state and territory (call 13 11 20), and the Leukaemia Foundation.

 For more information and support, try these resources: